Soldier killed in 'insider attack'

 At least 54 international troops have died as a result of such attacks - where Afghans turn their weapons on their coalition colleagues.

-News of the killing came after the Queen led the nation in honouring the fallen today, as the country fell silent to remember its war dead.
+News of the killing came after the Queen led the nation in honouring the fallen on Sunday, as the country fell silent to remember its war dead.

 In scenes replicated at memorials across the United Kingdom and Commonwealth nations, the monarch laid the first wreath at the Cenotaph to commemorate members of the Armed Forces who died fighting in all conflicts since the First World War.